Ardfert GAA

 Ardfert are a Gaelic football team in north County Kerry, Ireland.
 They are one of two clubs in Ardfert, St Brendan's Hurling Club being the local hurling club.
-They play in the County Senior Football Championship and Div 1 County League.
+They play in the County Junior Football Championship and Div 2 County League.

 By winning the Kerry Junior Football Championship in 2005 by beating Cordal 3–11 to 3–07 they were promoted to the Kerry Intermediate Football Championship and represented Kerry in the Munster Junior Club Football Championship and in that final they beat Erin's Own 1–08 to 0–10 and represented Munster in the All-Ireland Junior Club Football Championship.
 On 19 February 2006, they won this championship in Croke Park by beating Loughrea 1–07 to 0–09.

 In 2006, they won the Kerry Intermediate Football Championship beating Annascaul and represented Kerry at the Munster Intermediate Club Football Championship where they defeated Corofin of Clare 1–06 to 1–04.
 They then went on to the All-Ireland Intermediate Club Football Championship final winning that as well 1–04 to 0–05 by defeating Eoghan Rua of Derry.
 They now play in the Kerry Senior Club Football Championship.